billmclean/Julia_Lessons/markdown/lesson06.md

 ## Indexing

+The indexing conventions for vectors generalise to matrices in a natural way.
 The element of `A` in row `i` and column `j` is referenced as `A[i,j]`, and is said to have *row index* `i` and *column index* `j`.
 For example, if
 ```